 Upload your sound bite to Clammr at Clammr.com or through the Clammr app, and then select your favorite twenty-four seconds to share.

 You can also select the twenty-four second sound bite directly from the Clammr app, but I’ve found that it takes longer, and I have to re-find that particular spot in the podcast sometimes.
 Having the sound clip already available for quick upload saves some time, plus you’re going to re-use that sound bite elsewhere.

 Make sure you use Clammr to link back to your original content, and once you post it, share it!
 Here’s what the final share of a clip from a recent episode of the podcast looks like when shared via Clammr:

 Via @ClammrApp – @NeilPatel on How to Know What to Write About for Your Blog Contenthttps://t.co/iuIXvnwYnU pic.twitter.com/E37c1bHQBO

 Now, if you’d like to post your audio clip on social media, it’ll take a little bit of work, but it can bring you some powerful results.

 At the moment, you can’t upload audio only, you need a video (thirty seconds max), so that’s exactly what we’re going to create.

 Using any artwork you may have for your podcast, for the show, or even taking screenshots of listener comments related to that particular segment, you can quickly create a nice video to go along with your audio file.
 Using a tool like Screenflow, in about five minutes, I took that audio clip and added some images to go along with it.
-[Full Disclosure: I receive compensation if you purchase through the Screenflow link.]
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 I added a couple of fading and scaling effects, and then exported as a movie file for upload directly to Twitter via desktop.